Overview

 Etiquette & Decorum

-A university course is fundamentally a learning community.
-Be courteous to fellow students and the professor.
-Don’t let yourself be distracted by your cell phone in class, and don’t let what is on your computer screen distract fellow students in the class, either.
+This is a graduate course: I take it for granted that you have a basic interest in the material, an enthusiastic attitude toward participation, and a respectful attitude to everyone in the room.
+A university classroom is fundamentally a learning community: be courteous to fellow students and the professor, don’t let yourself be distracted by your cell phone in class, and don’t let what is on your computer screen distract fellow students in the class, either.

 Office & Consultation Hours, Appointments